 The repercussions of back pain can be debilitating and interfere with daily life, work, and normal body functioning.

-An accurate diagnosis is key to discovering the root cause of pain so that the best course of treatment can be prescribed.
+An accurate diagnosis is a key to discovering the root cause of pain so that the best course of treatment can be prescribed.
 Integrated treatment is essential for eliminating the underlying cause of back pain for long term results.

 Cervical disc herniation, which often manifests in the form of arm pain, is a common occurrence in patients of all ages, but mostly over the age of 30 and can be due to a number of causes.